ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **27.07.2015** - Changed project name and some to-do's
 * **21.09.2015** - Updated with the latest developments preparing for the version 1, Owl release.
 * **11.03.2016** - Updated to reflect the latest project status.
+* **13.06.2016** - Added information on the `-c` option of the client.
+Introduced the server tuning mode for lattice generation.
+Updated description of model features and lambda's thereof.
+Prepared for the release 1.1.

 ##Appendix Tests